 Geometric Drinks Company (Pty) Ltd (registered in the Republic of South Africa), Registration Number: 2014/135629/07, Address: The Siding.
 La Provence Road, Franschhoek, 7690

-We are in the process of contacting guests with bookings until the 16th April and shall keep everyone updated across our social media platforms and / or email.
+We shall keep everyone updated across our social media platforms and / or email.

 We look forward to welcoming you back in the future.